joabm/MemeMe-2.0/README.md

 ## Dependencies
   - This code was written with Swift 5 in Xcode 13.4.1
   - This app was written for use with iPhone

+## Resources
+  - Thanks to IOS Creator for this great tutorial on delete to swipe.  https://www.ioscreator.com/tutorials/delete-rows-table-view-ios-tutorial-ios12